Chrissy Teigen Wows In Throwback Bikini Photos From Her ‘Sports Illustrated’ Days

 In that Polaroid, the Chrissy’s Court star had her hair curled and down.
 She bent forwards slightly towards the camera as she placed her left hand on a door frame and had her right on her head.

-She flashed plenty of skin as her fit body was on full display in a purple traingle string bikini that featured what appeared to be a lace print over nude lining.
+She flashed plenty of skin as her fit body was on full display in a purple triangle string bikini that featured what appeared to be a lace print over nude lining.

 Chrissy — who previously got her husband’s attention with another throwback model shot earlier this month — gave fans a bit of a insight into what it’s really like behind the scenes in the caption.